bepisvr/bepisvr.github.io/doc/accounts/Keycloak on Render and CockroachDB.md

 # CockroachDB setup
 This is the database that will hold user credential data (login info).
 No credit card is needed, and the free tier should be plenty for thousands of users.

-1. Create an account at [cockroachlabs.cloud]
+1. Create an account at [https://cockroachlabs.cloud/](https://cockroachlabs.cloud/)
 2. Fill out the survey, most options don't matter
 3. Choose PostgreSQL